pomlakkun/Java8/README.md

 # Java8
 Java 8 Features, hidden Features
-This is a Java 8 Tutorial with some hedden Features.
+This is a Java 8 Tutorial with some hidden Features.